jmrlgg/ydcardblog/README.md

 Features
 --------
+1.)
 Email Newsletter Built In
  - After Single Post
  - In Sidebar
  - Possible Built into Footer

-/NavWalker Menu
+2.)
+NavWalker Menu

-/Custom Header for Each page
+3.)
+Custom Header for Each page

-/TAGS Shown in Header
+4.)
+TAGS Shown in Header